georgiee/coding-for-kids/slides.md

 ^ You can drive around with an app or program them.

-^ Costs around 80 EUR
+^ They cost around 80 EUR

 # [fit] OLLIE
 # &